medplum/medplum/packages/docs/docs/subscriptions/publish-and-subscribe.md

 - The `Criteria` section in the setup is what determines the triggering event for notifications.
 For example you put "ServiceRequest" in the `Criteria` section, all changes to ServiceRequests will generate a notification.
 - The `Endpoint` is the place where the subscribing web application URL should be placed.
 A full JSON representation of the object will be posted to the URL provided.

-:::warning Subscriptions on `AuditEvents`
+:::warning Subscription Limitations

-The `Criteria` of a subscription cannot be set to an [`AuditEvent`](/docs/api/fhir/resources/auditevent) resource.
+The `Criteria` of a subscription cannot be set to [`AuditEvent`](/docs/api/fhir/resources/auditevent) or [`Practitioner`](/docs/api/fhir/resources/practitioner) resources.

 When a subscription is triggered it creates an [`AuditEvent`](/docs/api/fhir/resources/auditevent), so using it as criteria would create a notification spiral.

+[`Practitioner`](/docs/api/fhir/resources/practitioner) resources are server-scoped, meaning they can be a part of multiple projects on the same server.
+Setting a server-scoped resource as a `Criteria` would mean that subscriptions in one project could be triggered by changes in another.

 :::